ebertolini/fruitShop/README.md

 - Option 3- Search a Fruit.
 - Option 4- Delete a Fruit.

-### To execute enter by console:
+### To clone and execute it:
+- clone the proyect entering by console: git clone + https://github.com/ebertolini/fruitShop.git

--  mvn package (It will create a .jar file in ../target/file.jar)
+- Type: mvn package (It will create a .jar file in ../target/file.jar)
-- run by console java -jar <archive.jar>
+- java -jar <archive.jar>